Myths and Facts About Genital Herpes and Cold Sores

 Myth: People with herpes cannot have children.

-FACT:Herpes does not affect fertility in either men or women, and women with genital herpes can have normal pregnancies and vaginal delivery.
+FACT:Herpes does not affect fertility, and people with genital herpes can have normal pregnancies and vaginal delivery.
 Herpes can be passed on to babies, but this is rare.
 If you are pregnant and you or your partner has herpes, tell your health care professional.

 Myth: Herpes causes cervical cancer.